Simple methods for joint pain relief

 - Lift garden waste and other loads with knees bent and back slightly flexed but never twisting.
 Take more trips with small loads rather than straining your back with heavy loads.

-Is your job to blame?
+Is your job to blame for your joint pain?

 Think about how to protect your back when you're at work.
 A large proportion of people suffering from back pain have their problems brought on, or made worse by, work-related issues.
 That's not just labourers lifting heavy objects every day - sitting hunched over a computer for hours on end can be every bit as bad.